jeromerony/adversarial-library/README.md

 This library contains various resources related to adversarial attacks implemented in PyTorch.
 It is aimed towards researchers looking for implementations of state-of-the-art attacks.

 The code was written to maximize efficiency (_e.g._ by preferring low level functions from PyTorch) while retaining simplicity (_e.g._ by avoiding abstractions).
-As a consequence, most of the library, and especially the attacks, is implemented in a **functional style** (whenever possible).
+As a consequence, most of the library, and especially the attacks, is implemented using **pure functions** (whenever possible).

 While focused on attacks, this library also provides several utilities related to adversarial attacks: distances (SSIM, CIEDE2000, LPIPS), visdom callback, projections, losses and helper functions.
 Most notably the function `run_attack` from `utils/attack_utils.py` performs an attack on a model given the inputs and labels, with fixed batch size, and reports complexity related metrics (run-time and forward/backward propagations).